dkribeiro/simple-ledger/README.md

    - No locking mechanisms needed for concurrent transactions
    - Full audit trail is always maintained

-3. **System-Wide Reconciliation**: Reconciliation is a system-wide process (not account-specific):
+3. **Optimistic Locking for Reconciliation**: Race-condition protection for concurrent updates:
+   - Each account has a `version` field that increments on every `closed_balance` update
+   - When updating during reconciliation:
+     1. Read account and capture current version
+     2. Compute new closed_balance
+     3. Attempt update with version check
+     4. If version mismatch → another update occurred → retry
+   - Automatic retry with exponential backoff (up to 10 retries)
+   - Simple reconciliation lock prevents multiple simultaneous reconciliations
+   - **Result**: Safe for high-concurrency scenarios without pessimistic locking
+   - Reconciliation response includes `retries` count per account for monitoring

+4. **System-Wide Reconciliation**: Performance optimization through balance snapshots:
+   - **Primary purpose**: Creates `closed_balance` snapshots to avoid scanning all transactions on every account query
    - **Only one endpoint**: `POST /accounts/reconcile-all` reconciles ALL unreconciled transactions
    - No single-account reconciliation (would violate double-entry consistency)
    - Transactions have a `reconciled_at: Date | null` field
    - `null` = unreconciled, `Date` = when it was reconciled (audit trail!)
    - Verifies ALL transaction groups balance to zero before reconciling
    - Marks ALL unreconciled transactions as reconciled atomically
-   - Updates `closed_balance` for all affected accounts
+   - Updates `closed_balance` for all affected accounts (performance snapshot)
-   - Reduces the number of transactions to scan for balance calculation
+   - **Run frequently** based on transaction volume (hourly/daily), not just at period-end
+   - After reconciliation, balance queries only need to sum unreconciled transactions
-   - Similar to month-end closing in traditional accounting
+   - Similar to checkpoints in databases or snapshots in event sourcing

-4. **Denormalized Transaction Structure**: Simple, pragmatic data model:
+5. **Denormalized Transaction Structure**: Simple, pragmatic data model:
    - Single Transaction entity contains both transaction line data and group metadata
    - All transactions with the same `transaction_id` belong to one transaction group
    - Transaction metadata (name, created_at, reconciled_at) duplicated across lines